SwidgeTeam/swidge/docs/run_forked_chains.md

 </div>

 Save, and you are good to go.
-If you select you `Polygon Fork` network on Metamask it should keep loading, trying to connect to an RPC node that is not yet up.
+If you now select your `Polygon Fork` network on Metamask, it should appear loading, trying to connect to an RPC node that is not yet up.

 ### Fork the chain